fineanmol/plant-tree/README.md

-🎄 Updated on Wed, 24 Dec 2025 21:40:34 GMT
+🌿 Updated on Wed, 24 Dec 2025 21:36:25 GMT

-> "The best error message is the one that never shows up."
+> "Simplicity is the soul of efficiency."